KnowageLabs/Knowage-Documentation/functionalities-guide/datamining/index.rst

 Engine description
 --------------------------

-The Catalog Function features leverage on the two Python and R Engines.
-To understand how to install and configure them, please refer to the `Installation Manual <https://knowage-suite.readthedocs.io/en/master/installation-guide/python-installation.html>`__
+The Catalog Function features leverage on the Python Engine.
+To understand how to install and configure it, please refer to the `Installation Manual <https://knowage-suite.readthedocs.io/en/master/installation-guide/python-installation.html>`__

 Use a function inside documents
 --------------------------------------------------